SERVING THE COMMUNITY FOR OVER 150 YEARS

 1995

 The Stuart Arms closed for extensive renovations, re-opening at the end of 1996.
-There were major changes, most notably the loss of the west bar and the name, which was now The Ivy House.
+There were major changes, most notably the loss of the west bar and the name had changed again.
+It was now The Ivy House (something to do with the owner’s mum Ivy apparently!).

 -